Historian of Religion, Science, and Biblical Interpretation

 My studies include Semitic languages, Biblical studies, history of science, and history of Christianity, primarily Reformation and modern American.

-My dissertation explores how the “quintessential American religion” — The Church of Jesus Christ of Latter-day Saints, i.e. Mormonism— wrestled with the quintessential American crux of creationism/evolution after 1950.
+My dissertation explores how the “quintessential American religion” — The Church of Jesus Christ of Latter-day Saints, i.e. Mormonism— wrestled with the quintessential American crux of creationism/evolution in the 20th century.
 Placing that conflict within a broader American cultural context, I locate its roots within the non-exegetical nature of the LDS tradition, unacknowledged hermeneutical assumptions, and a religious devotion to education and science.

 With most of my content here, I’m trying to cross boundaries by translating the secular, academic, and technical for a non-specialist and confessional community.